An Opera, commissioned by Bury Court Opera. Music by Noah Mosley; Libretto by Ivo Mosley, adapted from ‘Suibhne Geilt’, tr. J.G. O’Keefe.

 Suibhne’s world seems far away in time, but its themes bring it close to the world today: love, trauma in war, power between men and women, the search for a better world.
 As for mental distress, we all need time out from this world.
 For soldiers, battles are even more horrific today and the carnage is even worse.

 Suibhne’s wildness and poetry have in recent times made him a big character for poets.
 Seamus Heaney was obsessed with the wild and lonely poet: he made his own translation of the poem.
 Brendan Kennelly finds him an inspiration.
-T.S.
-Eliot was obsessed, but in a negative way; he found Suibhne disturbing.
+Flann O’Brien made him a heroic figure in At Swim-Two-Birds.
 And now, according to Wiki, Suibhne is about to star in a new TV series called ‘American Gods’!

 The conflict between wildness and civilization is ongoing but the poem, and our opera, deals with an even more important theme: our desire to make the world a better place, and how hard it is to act on that desire.
 That’s not an ancient or modern problem: it will be with us for as long as we humans live upon this Earth.